Radcliffe Camera

 For R2T4 purposes, a Leave of Absence (LOA) for longer than 180 days or an ‘unapproved LOA’ is also deemed to be a withdrawal (see further detail and definitions below).
 When considering US Federal loans, the University is classed as an attendance taking institution.
 Schools/institutions that are attendance taking must make a determination within 14 days of a student's non-attendance if they should be withdrawn or not.

-For the purpose of Title IV, the University of Oxford cannot approve a LOA if a student cannot resume their education at the same point in their programme of study that they began the LOA.
-This is considered unscheduled leave and the student will be withdrawn for FA purposes only.
+A LOA is a temporary interruption in a student's programme of study and is equivalent to a suspension/suspension of status at the University of Oxford.
+However, only graduate research students are eligible to apply for an approved LOA as, for the purpose of Title IV, the University of Oxford cannot approve a LOA if a student cannot resume their education at the same point in their programme of study that they began the LOA.
+This is considered unscheduled leave and the student will be withdrawn for Federal Aid purposes only.
 The University will perform an R2T4 calculation if a student is withdrawn in the middle of a payment period.

 This policy covers the following topics: